-At the close of the second day's play in the Second Test at Sydney on December 19th, 1936, England were 426 for 6 with Hammond 231no.
-The England captain declared overnight and at noon Australia began batting.
+At the close of the second day's play in the Second Test at Sydney on 19 December 1936, England were 426 for 6 with Hammond 231no.
+The England captain declared overnight and at noon the next day Australia began batting.

 Voce opened the England bowling and with the seventh ball of his initial over (Australia had eight-ball overs at that time), he had O'Brien caught at slip.
 Bradman arrived and a stunned crowd saw their hero caught at short leg off the first ball he received.

 Thus, after one over, Australia were two wickets down for one run.
 Allen bowled a maiden and Voce then had McCabe caught off the second delivery of the third over; the Nottinghamshire left arm fast bowler had taken the wickets of Australia's three major batsmen in four balls.

 Fingleton managed to survive 55 minutes before Voce's outswinger deceived him and Verity accepted a catch.
 After 75 minutes bowling Voce was rested; his figures read 8-1-10-4.
 In addition, Fagg had dropped Chipperfield off Voce's bowling.
 When the strength of Australia at the time is taken into consideration, Voce's performance is certainly the equal of any in cricket of this class.
 Australia were all out for a miserable 80 and England went on to win the game by an innings.

 His feat of three wickets in four balls in this innings can be regarded as the pinnacle of Voce's career.
 His name is always linked in the mind of the public with that of Larwood and, in particular, with the performances of the 1932/33 tour, in which Voce was very much Larwood's junior partner.
 During the later 1936/37 tour, however, Voce was England's principal bowler and his bowling was at its best.